phipsikaulquappe/phipsi.github.io/_projects/sound-fragment-of-logistic-travel.md

 </p>

 <p>Side note: Most of the original recording was lost for unknown reasons, the only audio that
-remained on the recording devices sim card was this fragment of 45 minutes and 48 seconds.<br><br>
+remained on the recording devices sd card was this fragment of 45 minutes and 48 seconds.<br><br>
 </p>